umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Price-table/index.md

 The options for Price Table is as follows:

-- Column Width (This decides how large the column containing the Umbraco Forms is)
+- Column Width (This decides how large the column containing the Price Table is)

 - Boxed Column (This switch adds a box around the entire Price Table columns width)